nasa-nccs-hpda/pytorch-caney/requirements/README.md

 ## Installation

-SatVision-TOA can be installed via either 1) Singularity container or 2) Anaconda environment.
+SatVision-TOA can be installed in at least two ways: 1) Singularity container or 2) Anaconda environment.

 ### 1) Singularity Container Installation